Christine Worobec

 Christine D. Worobec (born 1955) is an American social and cultural historian.
-She is a Distinguished Research Professor Emerita of Northern Illinois University, with pioneering interests in Russian and Ukrainian women's history, family history, and rural history.
+She is a Distinguished Research Professor Emerita of Northern Illinois University, with interests in Russian and Ukrainian women's history, family history, and rural history.

 Career

 Worobec earned her BA (1977), MA (1978), and PhD (1984) degrees in history at the University of Toronto.

 During 1984-1999 she was employed at Kent State University and she has worked at Northern Illinois University since 1999.

 Worobec has collaborated on the reference work Women and Gender in Central and Eastern Europe, Russia, and Eurasia: A Comprehensive Bibliography, and the edited essay collection Russia’s Women: Accommodation, Resistance, Transformation.

 Her current research project examines Orthodox pilgrimages in Russia, Ukraine, and Belarus since 1700.